 TeraShare attracts with its name, which is reminiscent of "terabytes", ie a memory size of 1.024 gigabytes.
 And that is no accident.
 Because if the 10 GB free upload and download from the provider's servers are not enough, you can use a user account to ensure unlimited data exchange.
 The TeraShare app ensures that users can exchange files using the P2P bittorrent protocol.
 A disadvantage besides the need to download the app on all participating computers: from 10 GB in size, the files are not cached on the provider's servers, so that the computers have to be switched on and connected to the Internet for the exchange.

-If your company, for which you are now working from home, insists on data exchange via WeTransfer and wants / has to check alternatives first, you can also use unconventional alternatives without further ado.
-For example, (smaller) files can also be exchanged via messengers such as Telegram, Rocket.Chat or WhatsApp.
-Of course, depending on the provider, it should be noted that data protection may not be given to the extent necessary for sensitive data.
-So it is best to use password-protected archives (ZIP or RAR) and maybe not Facebook Messenger or WhatsApp.
+If your company, for which you are now toiling in your home office, insists on data exchange via WeTransfer and wants / has to check alternatives first, you can also use unconventional alternatives without further ado.
+For example, (smaller) files can also be sent via Messenger such as Telegram, Rocket.Chat or WhatsApp.
+Of course, depending on the provider, it should be noted that data protection may not be available to the extent necessary for sensitive data.
+It is best to use password-protected archives (ZIP or RAR) and maybe not Facebook Messenger or WhatsApp.
 If you and the recipients use TeamSpeak, Discord or the like, files can also be sent via them.

 Which WeTransfer alternative is the best for you?
 Feel free to leave a comment on the topic;)